awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-neptune-dbinstance.md

 The name of an existing DB parameter group or a reference to an [AWS::Neptune::DBParameterGroup](aws-resource-neptune-dbparametergroup.md) resource created in the template\.
 *Required*: No
 *Type*: String
-*Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt) or [some interruptions](using-cfn-updating-stacks-update-behaviors.md#update-some-interrupt)\.
+*Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt) or [some interruption](using-cfn-updating-stacks-update-behaviors.md#update-some-interrupt)\.
 If any of the data members of the referenced parameter group are changed during an update, the DB instance might need to be restarted, which causes some interruption\.
 If the parameter group contains static parameters, whether they were changed or not, an update triggers a reboot\.

 `DBSnapshotIdentifier`  <a name="cfn-neptune-dbinstance-dbsnapshotidentifier"></a>
-The name or Amazon Resource Name \(ARN\) of the DB snapshot that's used to restore the DB instance\.
-If you're restoring from a shared manual DB snapshot, you must specify the ARN of the snapshot\.
-By specifying this property, you can create a DB instance from the specified DB snapshot\.
-If the `DBSnapshotIdentifier` property is an empty string or the `AWS::Neptune::DBInstance` declaration has no `DBSnapshotIdentifier` property, AWS CloudFormation creates a new database\.
-If the property contains a value \(other than an empty string\), AWS CloudFormation creates a database from the specified snapshot\.
-If a snapshot with the specified name doesn't exist, AWS CloudFormation can't create the database and it rolls back the stack\.
+This parameter is not supported\.
+`AWS::Neptune::DBInstance` does not support restoring from snapshots\.
+`AWS::Neptune::DBCluster` supports restoring from snapshots\.
+For more information, see [AWS::Neptune::DBCluster](aws-resource-neptune-dbcluster.md)\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `DBSubnetGroupName`  <a name="cfn-neptune-dbinstance-dbsubnetgroupname"></a>
 A DB subnet group to associate with the DB instance\.
-If you update this value, the new subnet group must be a subnet group in a new VPC\.
+If you update this value, the new subnet group must be a subnet group in a new virtual private cloud \(VPC\)\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `PreferredMaintenanceWindow`  <a name="cfn-neptune-dbinstance-preferredmaintenancewindow"></a>
 The weekly time range \(in UTC\) during which system maintenance can occur\.
-For valid values, see the `PreferredMaintenanceWindow` parameter for the [CreateDBInstance](docs.aws.amazon.com/neptune/latest/userguide/API_CreateDBInstance.html) action in the **\.
+For valid values, see the `PreferredMaintenanceWindow` parameter for the [CreateDBInstance](https://docs.aws.amazon.com/neptune/latest/userguide/API_CreateDBInstance.html) action in the *Amazon Neptune User Guide*\.
 This property applies when AWS CloudFormation initially creates the DB instance\.
 If you use AWS CloudFormation to update the DB instance, those updates are applied immediately\.
 *Required*: No
 *Type*: String
-*Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt) or [some interruptions](using-cfn-updating-stacks-update-behaviors.md#update-some-interrupt)\.
-For more information, see [ModifyDBInstance](docs.aws.amazon.com/neptune/latest/userguide/API_ModifyDBInstance.html) in the **\.
+*Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt) or [some interruption](using-cfn-updating-stacks-update-behaviors.md#update-some-interrupt)\.
+For more information, see [ModifyDBInstance](https://docs.aws.amazon.com/neptune/latest/userguide/API_ModifyDBInstance.html) in the *Amazon Neptune User Guide*\.

 `StorageEncrypted`  <a name="cfn-neptune-dbinstance-storageencrypted"></a>
 Indicates whether the DB instance is encrypted\.